smirik/mass-resonances/README.md

   --to-day FLOAT               This parameter will be passed to param.in file
                                for integrator Mercury6 as stop time pointed in days.
-  --reload-resonances BOOLEAN  If true, the application will load integers,
-                               satisfying D'Alamebrt rule, from /media/storage
-                               /develop/resonances/axis/resonances.
   --recalc BOOLEAN             If true, the application will invoke calc
                                method before
   --is-current BOOLEAN         If true, the application will librations only